sav-che/TL-2/Front matter/Documentation.md

 ___
 ## Publishing

-TL-2 vault is presented in two formats: a [GitHub repository](https://github.com/sav-che/TL-2) (intended for downloading and using with user's own Obsidian installation), and an Obsidian Publish website (https://tl2.io).
+TL-2 vault is presented in two formats: a [GitHub repository](https://github.com/sav-che/TL-2) (intended for downloading and using with the user's own Obsidian installation), and an Obsidian Publish website (https://tl2.io).

 The source version is stored at the editor's PC as a working Obsidian vault, developed either in Obsidian environment itself or with other software (Notepad++, dnGrep, sed, Linux utilities, etc.).
 Maintenance files are stored outside of the vault and not published (scripts, tables, SQLite database, etc.).
 All local changes are pushed to GitHub after ensuring that the vault is working.
 When arbitrary amount of changes accumulates, a new [release](https://github.com/sav-che/TL-2/releases) is prepared manually by making zip and tar.gz archives of the vault.
-Files **not** included in the releases are: GitHub-specific [README](https://github.com/sav-che/TL-2/blob/main/README.md), [LICENSE](https://github.com/sav-che/TL-2/blob/main/LICENSE), files listed in [gitignore](https://github.com/sav-che/TL-2/blob/main/.gitignore), and [publish.css](https://github.com/sav-che/TL-2/blob/main/publish.css) containing visual settings for https://tl2.io.
-In addition, several preconfigured files are added to `.obsidian` folder to set up visuals and settings of the standalone vault on a first startup.
+Files **not** included in the releases are: GitHub-specific [README](https://github.com/sav-che/TL-2/blob/main/README.md), [LICENSE](https://github.com/sav-che/TL-2/blob/main/LICENSE), files listed in [gitignore](https://github.com/sav-che/TL-2/blob/main/.gitignore), and [publish.css](https://github.com/sav-che/TL-2/blob/main/publish.css) containing visual settings for *tl2.io*.
+In addition, several preconfigured untracked files are added to [.obsidian](https://github.com/sav-che/TL-2/tree/main/.obsidian) folder to set up visuals and settings of the standalone vault on a first startup.

-Web version, https://tl2.io, is hosted by [Obsidian Publish](https://obsidian.md/publish) – a paid service developed by Obsidian, and the main avenue of converting a vault into website.
+Web version, *tl2.io*, is hosted by [Obsidian Publish](https://obsidian.md/publish) – a paid service developed by Obsidian, and the main avenue of converting a vault into website.
 Custom domain was purchased at [Cloudflare Registrar](https://www.cloudflare.com/products/registrar/) and set up with [Cloudflare](https://www.cloudflare.com/) CDN following Obsidian's [guidelines](https://help.obsidian.md/Obsidian+Publish/Set+up+a+custom+domain).

-Small updates to the website are pushed online when needed; project-wide updates are roughly synchronized with GitHub releases and are done rarely because of the many hours they take.
-Files that reside in the vault but are not meant to be published (work notes, templates) are blocked by setting `publish` property to `false`.
+Files that reside in the vault but are not meant to appear at *tl2.io* (work notes, templates) are blocked by setting their `publish` property to `false`.

-Therefore, the freshest version of TL-2 is the latest GitHub commit (if you know why you need it, you can clone/download it from the repository; see [instructions](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives)), the second freshest is https://tl2.io, and the oldest (but most reliable) is the [latest GitHub release](https://github.com/sav-che/TL-2/releases/latest) – a sort of LTS version.
+Updates at GitHub and website are not fully synchronized: project-wide updates for *tl2.io* take many hours and usually carried out alongside GitHub releases.
+Small updates are pushed to the website when needed.
+Therefore, the freshest version of TL-2 is the latest GitHub commit (if you know why you need it, you can clone/download it from the repository; see [instructions](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives)), while the more stable older versions are *tl2.io* and the [latest GitHub release](https://github.com/sav-che/TL-2/releases/latest), with the website carrying the latest small updates.

 ![[TL-2 logo alt transparent.png|30]]